JosephRHendry/RegCheck/README.md

 # RegCheck
-Python program to check an xls of regexes against a text file and list what matches matched where<br>
+Python program to check an xls of regexes against a text file and list which matches matched where<br>
 Primarily to be used for evaluating and tuning Exchange mail flow rules<br>

 # Background